Transfer MiniDV Tapes to Digital

 The Birth of MiniDV: A Digital Leap

 MiniDV debuted in 1995, the result of a collaboration between Sony, Panasonic, JVC, and other electronics giants.
 It was created as a digital alternative to analog formats like Hi8 and VHS-C, and boy, did it deliver.
-The format used digital video compression (DV25 codec), offering a resolution of 720x480 (NTSC)—crystal-clear compared to the grainy analog tapes of the time.
+The format used digital video compression (DV25 codec), offering a resolution of 720x480 (NTSC) which was crystal-clear compared to the grainy analog tapes of the time.

-And unlike its analog cousins, MiniDV tapes recorded digital audio, meaning cleaner, more consistent sound—no more background hiss or warbling voices at the school recital.
+And unlike its analog cousins, MiniDV tapes recorded digital audio, meaning cleaner, more consistent sound.
+No more background hiss or warbling voices at the school recital.
+As such we don’t recommend our audio restoration service for this type of tape unless the volume fluctuates a lot.
+Then we can work some magic!

 Small Tape, Big Impact

-Despite its name, MiniDV wasn't a "mini" version of VHS—it was an entirely different beast.
-The tapes were tiny—about the size of a box of matches—but packed with power.
+Despite its name, MiniDV wasn't a "mini" version of any tapes that came before it.
+It was an entirely different beast.
+The tapes were tiny, about the size of a box of matches, but packed with power.
 Each MiniDV tape could record up to 60 minutes in SP mode or 90 minutes in LP, and playback quality didn’t degrade over time like analog tapes often did.

 MiniDV was so reliable that it quickly became the standard for: